smorgenfeld/shipBot/README.txt

-Using standard Anaconda installation in addition to opencv-python.
+Using standard Anaconda installation in addition to opencv-python, tesseract and imutils.